-Summer 1964--THE GREEN HORNET CHRONICLES--"Fang and Sting"--This story is written by Win Scott Eckert so naturally it is full of crossovers.
+Summer 1964--THE GREEN HORNET CHRONICLES--"Fang and Sting"--This story is full of crossovers.
 These are DR. FANG, DOCTOR FU MANCHU, WARNER LESTER, MANHUNTER, PATRICIA WILDMAN (and thus her father DOC SAVAGE) from THE EVIL IN PEMBERLEY HOUSE, and THE LONE RANGER.

 Summer 1967--THE GREEN HORNET CHRONICLES--"The Inside Man"--Story by Matthew Baugh.
 In this tale we learn that the Green Hornet is friends with tribe that the LONE RANGER's sidekick Tonto belonged to.
 Also, a character in the story is related to HAHNOMA RETURNS, who is the star of his own series of mystery stories.